algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 Performance testing validates that the system meets its response time and scalability requirements under realistic conditions.

-#### Key Tests
+#### Testing

-1. **Unit Testing**:
+- **General Testing**:

-   - Verify the correctness of individual components, such as the A\* algorithm, graph construction, and REST API functionality.
+  - Verify correctness of individual components (e.g., A\* algorithm, graph construction).

-2. **Stress Testing**:
+  - Validate that the REST API responds correctly to all input scenarios, including edge cases.

+#### Stress Testing

-   - Simulate up to 20 concurrent queries to assess system behavior under light traffic conditions.
+Simulate concurrent queries to assess system behavior under load:
-   - Measure the maximum number of queries processed without exceeding the 1-second response time.

-3. **Latency Measurement**:
+- Up to 20 concurrent queries are tested to reflect realistic usage scenarios.
+- Metrics are collected for response time and resource usage under different loads.

+#### Latency Measurement

-   - Measure average and maximum response times for queries with:
+Measure average and maximum response times for queries with:

 - Small datasets (~10,000 nodes).
 - Medium datasets (~1 million nodes).
 - Large datasets (~24 million nodes).

-4. **Error Simulation**:
-   - Test the system’s handling of invalid inputs (e.g., nonexistent landmarks) and disconnected graphs.
+#### Failure Rate

+Failures are defined as:

+1. Responses exceeding the 1-second response time threshold.
+2. Incorrect results due to concurrency issues or resource contention.

+The failure rate should remain below 5% under concurrent load scenarios.
+Higher load may cause failures due to:

+- Resource contention (e.g., insufficient threads or memory).
+- Latency from increased queuing or thread scheduling.

 #### Automation

-- Performance tests are automated using a combination of **Google Test** for unit testing and **Apache JMeter** for simulating concurrent queries.
+- Tests are automated using **Google Test** and **Apache JMeter**.
-- A CI/CD pipeline ensures performance metrics are evaluated for every build.
+- A CI/CD pipeline ensures consistent validation of performance metrics.

-#### Metrics Collected

-- **Average Response Time**:
-  - Target: <1 second for valid queries.
-- **Maximum Response Time**:
-  - Should not exceed 1.5 seconds in stress scenarios.
-- **Failure Rate**:
-  - Should remain below 5% under concurrent load.

 #### Scalability Testing

-- Gradually increase dataset size and query frequency to evaluate how performance degrades.
+- Gradually increase dataset size and query frequency to evaluate performance degradation.
 - Identify bottlenecks and suggest potential optimizations for future iterations.

   ![Testing](/documents/images/Testing.png)